 Edgar has been building up his hotel for decades now.
 There is a place to camp, simple hotel rooms and some new suites that are looking very nice.
 Most of the rooms have air conditioning which is really a necessity in this part of Mexico most of the year.

-The Tsunami Restaurant serves simple Mexican food to surfers that are very hungry after a long time in the water.
+The Tsunami Restaurant serves simple Mexican food to surfers who are very hungry after a long time in the water.

 Edgar operates a surf shop with some really cool Pascuales branded clothes and surfboards that he shapes himself.
 The imported gear like leashes and wax are expensive but this is the only surf shop this side of Manzanillo.